Bylaws of ISACA Greater Kansas City Chapter

 - Perform other duties as pertain to this office.

-- Submit a written report at each regular meeting,
+- Submit a written report at each regular Chapter and Board meeting;

-- In concert with the President, authorize expenditures from, or transfers of funds from/to, the Chapter US dollar credit account held at the Association,
+- Along with the President, authorize expenditures from, or transfers of funds from/to the Chapter US dollar credit account held at the Association;

-- Submit annual financial statements for presentation to the membership at the annual general meeting,
+- Submit annual financial statements for presentation to the membership at the AGM;

 - Perform other duties as pertain to this office.